Lookahead Tree-Based Rollouts for Enhanced Trajectory-Level Exploration in Reinforcement Learning with Verifiable Rewards: Lookahead Tree-Based Rollout

 \subsection{Branching}

 \our\ begins with a root node corresponding to the input prompt.
 At each generation step $l$, every active branch is extended by its highest-probability token to ensure progress along the most likely trajectory.
 These branches are regraded as parent branches.
-Simultaneously, if alternative tokens satisfy both the absolute probability threshold $\tau_{\text{abs}}$ and the relative probability threshold $\tau_{\text{rel}}$, new child branches are instantiated.
-This dual-threshold mechanism targets reasoning crossroads where the model is genuinely uncertain between semantically distinct continuations, while preventing the branches diverging too far from the model's internal distribution.
-Branching allows \our\ to maintain multiple semantically distinct reasoning paths in parallel, significantly increasing the probability of discovering high-quality, diverse solutions.
+Simultaneously, if other candidate tokens satisfy both the absolute probability threshold $\tau_{\text{abs}}$ and the relative probability threshold $\tau_{\text{rel}}$, new child branches are instantiated.
+This dual-threshold mechanism targets reasoning crossroads where the model is genuinely uncertain between semantically distinct continuations, while preventing the branches diverging too far from the policy distribution.
+Branching allows \our\ to maintain multiple distinct reasoning paths in parallel, significantly increasing the probability of discovering high-quality, diverse solutions.

 Formally, let $S_l$ denote the set of active branches at step $l$, and for each branch $s \in S_l$, let $\mathcal{P}_s$ denote its next-token distribution, the most likely token $c_s^\star = \argmax_c \mathcal{P}_s[c]$, and $\mathcal{C}_s$ is the set of all remaining candidates excluding $c_s^\star$.
 A new child branch $s \oplus c$ is created if: